frederic-perez/AmE-dictionary/data/abbreviations+.md

 __LDS__ (LDS Church) :two: Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.
 __LEGO__ _n_ [:scroll: From Danish leg godt _play well_]
 __LGBTQ__ :three: (LGBT+, LGBTQ+) Lesbian, gay, bisexual, transgender, queer.
+__LLM__ _Computers_ Large language model: a type of machine learning algorithm trained on extremely large data sets of existing language and designed to generate new, naturalistic responses to prompts.
 __LZ__ Landing zone. _It belonged to a guy who flew a slick into a hot LZ when I was wounded._
 __MAC__
 __MC__